Svätý Jur

-Today, Svätý Jur has a population of over 5 thousand citizens.
+Today, Svätý Jur has a population of almost 6,000 citizens.
 The town is well connected with a major road between Pezinok and Bratislava passing through and the Svätý Jur railway station situated on the main Košice - Bratislava railway line.
 The city is bordered by the Little Carpathian mountains to the west, Bratislava to the south, natural reserve Šúr to the east and Limbach and Pezinok to the north and northeast respectively.

 Etymology

 The city name translates literally as Saint George, Jur being the archaic form of Juraj in the Slovak.
 Between 1960 and 1990, the Communist government renamed the town to Jur pri Bratislave.

 Geography

 Svätý Jur is situated in the Pezinok District of the Bratislava Region in southwestern Slovakia.
 The surrounding areas include large vineyards in the nearby Little Carpathians and the unique Šúr swamps, a protected area.

 History

 Archaeological excavations date the original settlement to the Hallstatt period and the Quadi period.

 In the 9th century, a Great Moravian castle was built here.
 Svätý Jur was first mentioned in a written source in 1209 and received a town charter in 1299.
 It became a royal free town in the Kingdom of Hungary in 1647.

 Defensive city walls were constructed between 1603 and 1664, but Svätý Jur was devastated by the Ottoman Turks in their invasion of 1663.
 The Ottoman troops also destroyed the White Castle (Biely Kameň), which had been an important administrative center of the region until then.

 In the 18th century, the Hungarian government recruited German farmers to repopulate the area.
 To encourage migration, it allowed the Germans to keep their language and religion in order to develop farmland for cultivation and produce.
 Through the 19th century and into the 20th century, the population of this area was largely ethnic German, although by that time they spoke an archaic form of German.
 They were known as Danube Swabians.
 In part because Nazi Germany used the eastern ethnic German communities as an excuse for its wars of expansion in eastern Europe, after World War II, ethnic Germans were forcefully expelled to Germany and other Western countries.

 In 1840, the first (horse) railway in the Kingdom of Hungary was built from Bratislava to Svätý Jur.